 Press sandwich together, cut on the diagonal, and serve!

 This post is sponsored by Maille.
-Thank you for continuing to support the brands who help make Broma possible!
+Thank you for continuing to support the brands that help make Broma possible!